athenarebeldev/sxn-website/README.md

 - [x] Cleaning up the merch page with new items
 - [x] Cleaning up the prints page with new items
-- [ ] Working on mobile not using m subsite
+- [x] Working on mobile not using m subsite
 - [x] Tidying up Front page
 - [x] Adding the Now Playing... feature

+It's working as I want it to... for now...